Welcome to today's edition of the Rush 24-7 podcast.

 And this is the conceit and the arrogance that drive-by journalism brings to its task each and every day.

-You know what you'll get here that you won't get in the New York Times or the Washington Post or any of the others, CBS ABC and B. You know what you'll get here?
+You know what you'll get here that you won't get in the New York Times or the Washington Post or any of the others, CBS, ABC, and B. You know what you'll get here?

 Both sides.

-The liberals in the country today will not even be honest about who they are and what they want, what they believe and what their agenda is.
+The liberals in the country today will not even be honest about who they are and what they want, what they believe, and what their agenda is.

-Nobody would support it.
+Nobody would support it if they were honest.

-But we are, the people in this audience, I think are more informed, have a much more solid foundation in which to absorb new events and put them in context than anybody watching CBS News or ABC.
+But we are, the people in this audience, I think, are more informed, have a much more solid foundation in which to absorb new events and put them in context than anybody watching CBS News or ABC.

 I'm very proud of it.